-• Prereq: Successful completion of Integrated Physics, Chemistry, Algebra and Geometry.
+• Prereq: Successful completion of Integrated Science 2 or Honors Chemistry, Integrated Math 1, and Integrated Math 2.

 Description: This is a foundational science course aimed at 11th grade students.
 The course will introduce science concepts through project-based learning.
-We will use projects to develop the competencies and skills of scientific method, critical thinking, lab safety, writing, and analyzing information.
+We will use projects to develop many competencies and skills: scientific method, critical thinking, lab safety, writing, presentation skills and analyzing information.
 This class will spiral in more challenging and in-depth concepts, as students learn Biology, Chemistry, and Physics.
 NCAA Clearinghouse Approved Course